goatcorp/faq/xl_troubleshooting.md

 ---

-### Q: Why do people keep asking about Steam so much?
+### Q: What's the deal with Steam support?

 People who bought FFXIV on Steam are required to link their Steam account to their Square Enix account in the official launcher.
 We have no way around this, and because of this, you are required to have Steam open if you have a Steam service account.

 Your Steam installation also needs to be signed into the correct account.

 If you want the Steam overlay on a non-Steam service account, you need to add XIVLauncher as a non-Steam game through Steam.
+If you want Steam to count hours for FFXIV, you can right-click it in your library, choose `Properties` and set `Launch Options` to `C:\Users\**YOUR USERNAME HERE**\AppData\Local\XIVLauncher\XIVLauncher.exe %command%`.

 ---